Full Metal in practice. Operator authority. Change that stays.

 While you work, NOUS is reading the same telemetry you are.
 It surfaces operational changes it would recommend given the fault pattern: power usage curve, user-limit thresholds, duty-cycle adjustments.
 Three options, side by side, with the predicted second-order consequences of each.

-| The AI Pantheon | The mission | The tech is, in this moment, his own digital self — signing his judgment, his expertise, his authority into a system that will carry his decisions forward when he's not there.
-Build Your Digital Self, in practice. |
+The tech is, in this moment, their own digital self — their judgment, their expertise, their authority moving forward into a system that carries the decision when they're not there.
+Build Your Digital Self, in practice.

 Today: a tech finds a fault, files a ticket, ticket goes to engineering, engineering schedules a fleet-wide config push, weeks later the change ships everywhere — if it ships at all.
 The tech's expertise is filtered through three layers of people who weren't there.